Pension Auto Enrolment scheme

 The law on workplace pensions has now changed to ensure that more people are saving for their retirement.
-If you are a UK employer then this will affect you and you will need to take early actions in order to prepare for it.
+If you are a UK employer then this change, named auto enrolment, will affect you and you will need to take early actions in order to prepare for it.

 You will receive a letter from The Pensions Regulator (TPR) one year in advance of your staging date.
 This letter will not only notify you of your staging date but will also outline basic information about your employer duties, However, it pays to be aware of these changes as soon as possible so that you can establish, and put in place, procedures that will help you better cope.
 To be proactive, therefore, you can find out your staging date prior to receiving your letter by entering your PAYE reference code here.

 Here are some of the things you will need to do before, on, or after your staging date.